macnum/100-days-of-code/r1-log.md

 ### R1D2 ✅
 Watched a 1hr+ udemy video on CSS, learned about: flex etc, did some freecodecamp  js cert- 4 sections. 💪

+### R1D2 ✅
+Watched a 1hr+ udemy video on CSS, learned about: grid etc 💪